Magnetic sail: Performance comparison

-Criticisms and advantages/disadvantages

 Criticisms

 In 1994 Vulpetti published a critical review regarding viability of space propulsion based on solar wind momentum flux.
 The paper highlighted technology challenges in terms of the magnetic field source, energy required and interaction between the solar wind and the spacecraft's magnetic field, summarizing that these issues were not insurmountable.
 The major unresolved issue is spacecraft and mission design that account for the potentially highly variable solar wind velocity and plasma density that could complicate maneuvers by a spacecraft employing magnetic sail technology.
 Some means of modulating thrust is necessary.
 If the mission objective is to rapidly escape the solar system then the paper states that this is less of an issue.

-In 2006 Bolonkin published a paper that questioned the theoretical viability of a Magsail and described common mistakes.
+In 2006, Bolonkin published a paper that questioned the theoretical viability of a Magsail and described common mistakes.
 Equation (2) states that the magnetic field of electrons rotating in the large coil was greater than and opposed the magnetic field generated by the current in the coil and hence no thrust would result.
 In 2014 Vulpetti published a rebuttal that summarized plasma properties, in particular the fact that plasma is quasi-neutral and noted in equation (B1) that the Bolonkin paper equation (2) assumed that the plasma had a large net negative electrical charge.
 The plasma charge varies statistically over short intervals and the maximum value has negligible impact on Magsail performance.
 Furthermore, he argued that observations by many spacecraft have observed compression of a magnetic field by dynamic (or ram) pressure that did not depend on particle charges.